Martha Ansara: Recognition and awards

 Ansara's documentary films have been screened in Australia, the UK, Europe, and North America and some have won international prizes.

 In 1987, Ansara was awarded the Australian Film Institute's Byron Kennedy Award This award is given "for outstanding creative enterprise within the film and television industries... to an individual or organization whose work embodies the qualities of [producer] Byron Kennedy: innovation, vision and the relentless pursuit of excellence".

 She received the Women's Electoral Lobby's Edna Ryan Award for Media/Communication in 2001.

 Ansara was inducted into the ACS Hall of Fame in 2015.

 In November 2017, she was the subject of "Salute" presented by OzDox and the Australian Cinematographers Society.

 Personal life

-Ansara is the mother of Australian actor Alice Ansara.
+Ansara is the mother of three children, including Lee Tillam, Matthew Kay and Australian actor Alice Ansara.